Lake Braddock Secondary School: Baseball

 The Bruins captured their first Virginia state championship in 2012.
 This victory marked the culmination of a 26–3 season, the best in school history at the time.
 The team was ranked No. 42 in ESPN's FAB 50 national rankings, the only team from the Washington, D.C., metro area to make the list that year.

 In 2019 Lake Braddock clinched its second state title, again finishing the season with a 26–3 record.
 The Bruins defeated Westfield High School 6–2 in the Class 6 championship game.

-Tennis

-Lake Braddock tennis team won the State tournament in 2014 over Langley High School.

 Theatre

 The Lake Braddock Theatre program is currently in its 52nd season.
 It has participated in the Cappie program since its inception in 1999, garnering 109 nominations and 26 awards.
 The theatre is represented in the International Thespian Society by troupe #4807, and contributes to the ITS festival in Lincoln, Nebraska every summer.
 LBT competes annually at the Virginia Theatre Association Conference.